-Since roughly the summer of 2017, I am part of the b-it-bots@Home team at Hochschule Bonn-Rhein-Sieg (I was also team co-leader until February 2019, but had to step down due to time constraints).
+Since roughly the summer of 2017, I am part of the b-it-bots@Home team at Hochschule Bonn-Rhein-Sieg (I was team co-leader until February 2019, but had to step down for a few months due to time constraints, although I continued again in September 2019).
 I focus on various aspects in the team, but my primary activities are knowledge engineering and system integration.
-There is a large overlap of what I do in the team and my PhD.
+There is an overlap of what I do in the team and my PhD.

-At the beginning of 2018, we acquired a Toyota HSR robot, such that I oversee most of the activities with this robot (although I occasionally try to work with our old Care-O-bot 3 as well).
+At the beginning of 2018, we acquired a Toyota HSR robot, such that I oversee most of the activities with this robot.
+For a while, I was trying to work with our old Care-O-bot 3 as well, but unfortunately that one got broken and is now out of order.

 Since the beginning of 2017, I work in the ROPOD EU-funded project.
 My primary work is in a work package focusing on fault detection and fault tolerance; in this context, my colleagues and I are working on data logging (in particular, a concept for a so-called robotic black box), component and system monitoring, as well as remote monitoring, experimentation, and diagnosis.
 I also get to do a fair amount of testing with the ROPOD platform.
 Additionally, I am involved in task planning and a little bit of system integration.